buildlyio/buildly-core/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+If your just getting started we suggest using the [Buildly-CLI](https://github.com/buidlyio/buildly-cli) for help creating a logic module or microservie and connecting it to a buidly core

 ### Prerequisites

 * Docker version 19+